syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 N> This event may be hit multiple times for each keystroke i.e., it can be fired for both `KeyDown`, `KeyUp` and other related events.

-### Displaying Placeholders for the Exceeded Cell Content
+### Displaying Placeholders for the exceeded cell content

 The placeholder is used to display the character instead of the alphabet, numeric or alphanumeric while the text is exceeds the cells width.
 By default the number sign (#) is used as the placeholder character.